cabol/nebulex_examples/ecto_fallback/README.md

 SELECT p0."id", p0."first_name", p0."last_name", p0."age" FROM "people" AS p0 WHERE (p0."id" = $1) [1]
 %EctoFallback.Person{__meta__: #Ecto.Schema.Metadata<:loaded, "people">,
  age: 33, first_name: "Carlos", id: 1, last_name: "Bolanos"}

+# at this point, the data should be cached already, let's check
+iex(5)> EctoFallback.Cache.get({EctoFallback.Person, 1})
+%EctoFallback.Person{__meta__: #Ecto.Schema.Metadata<:loaded, "people">,
+ age: 33, first_name: "Carlos", id: 1, last_name: "Bolanos"}

+# it is working as expected!!
 ```

 As you may have noticed, if requested key doesn't exist in cache, then the
 database is checked, and if any data associated to that key is found, then
 it is cached and returned, otherwise nil is returned.
+Once data is cached,
+next time it should be retrieved directly from cache (without hit the database).
-The post hook is who
-do this work for us, check [EctoFallback.Cache](lib/ecto_fallback/cache.ex#L7-L21).
+The post hook is who do this work for us, check [EctoFallback.Cache](lib/ecto_fallback/cache.ex#L7-L21).